 Sometimes existing roofs have to be completely removed if:

 Roll roofing starts next and the adhesive is applied on top.
 At this point, it is important to ensure that the roofing adhesive is applied uniformly using a roofing brush between the layers of roll roofing.
 This adhesive is applied after an hour of the cement application.
 The drying time is around 2 days provided the weather is warm and dry (we can assume that it will be in most cases!).
-If it is possible to lift the roof, it shows the cement is wet and will some more time to dry.
+If it is possible to lift the roof and it shows the cement is wet, it will need some more time to dry.

-Before you opt for your built-up roofing systems, it is important to determine whether it is a hot applied roofing system you want or a cold applied roofing system will work for you.
+Before you opt for your built-up roofing systems, it is important to determine whether it is a hot applied roofing system or a cold applied roofing system that will work for you.

 At Jim Brown and Sons Roofing, we ensure that your roof installation is as easy for you as possible.
-Since we have over 30 years of experience in the industry, we facilitate our customers to make well-informed decisions in terms of quality and components so as to meet and exceed expectations every time.
-It is with this attitude that we ensure durable, affordable and weather resistant roofs every time such that our customers enjoy them year after year.
+Since we have over 40 years of experience in the industry, we facilitate our customers to make well-informed decisions in terms of quality and components so we meet and exceed expectations every time.
+It is with this attitude that we ensure durable, affordable and weather-resistant roofs such that our customers have peace of mind year after year.

-Contact us today to get your building a roof where you achieve the perfect balance of aesthetics and durability.
+Contact us today to achieve the perfect balance of aesthetics and durability with your roof.

-Built up roofing in simple terms means multiple layers of roofing products usually referred to as a base, ply and a cap.
+Built-up roofing, in simple terms, means multiple layers of roofing products usually referred to as a base, ply and a cap.
 The base is exactly what is sounds like: the layer on the bottom creates a base.
 This can be a fire rated material which some building codes require.
 The second layer, called a ply, is an intermediate layer of an asphalt based felt.
 You can add one layer of ply or three layers of ply.
 Usually, the more layers the longer the warranty and longevity of the roof.
-The last layer, referred to as a cap, is a thicker layer of an asphalt based membrane that has granules adhered to the membrane to provide a protection from the sun and other environmental factors.
-These layers are either adhered with hot asphalt or a they are self-adhering sheets.
+The last layer, referred to as a cap, is a thicker layer of an asphalt-based membrane that has granules adhered to the membrane to provide a protection from the sun and other environmental factors.
+These layers are either adhered with hot asphalt or are self-adhering sheets.

 This depends on how many layers, size of the roof, and access to the building.
 You can expect to pay as little as $250 a square to $1,000 a square.
 Typical installations for homes are around $10,000.
 For commercial buildings, it’s hard it give a budget number without taking into consideration of parapet walls and roof mounted curbs.